 - stamp and ink

-- faux greenery or real if you prefer
+- faux or real greenery

 Projects like this are my favorite because there is no wrong or right way to do it.
 You can do whatever you want in any color scheme and as long as you love it, it’ll be great.
 I’m terrible at drawing and I don’t have a steady hand so if it looks a little imperfect it’s ok.
 There’s no point in stressing yourself out with a simple project like this one.